What Do Our Choices Say About Our Preferences?: Formal model

 \subsection{Secretary problem}

 From now on $M^*$ always denotes the optimal stopping time for the classical \textit{secretary problem}.
 In the secretary problem the player aims at maximizing the probability of selecting the candidate which is the best from the whole $\C$.
-That is, for a particular $\sigma \in \S_n$, the set $D$ from Definition \ref{df:opt_stop} is given by $D = \{\sigma_1\}$.
-A full solution to this problem (the optimal algorithm and its probability of success) is well known, consult \cite{Lindley} or \cite{Ferguson}.
+That is, for a particular $\sigma \in \S_n$, the set $D$ from Definition \ref{df:opt_stop} is given by $D = \{C_{\sigma_1}\}$.
+A full solution to this problem (the optimal algorithm and its probability of success), as already mentioned in the introduction, is well known \cite{Lindley,Ferguson}.
 The asymptotic results are also established.
 We present them below.